Our first term infrastructure record second to none – Bawumia

 Click for Market Deals →

-The Vice President, Alhaji Dr Mahamudu Bawumia, has described the infrastructure record of the Akufo-Addo administration as “second to none, with verifiable data to back up my claim”, when compared to any government in its first term of office under the Fourth Republic.
+The Vice President of the Republic, Alhaji Dr Mahamudu Bawumia, has described the infrastructure record of the Akufo-Addo administration as “second to none, with verifiable data to back up my claim”, when compared to any government in its first term of office under the Fourth Republic.

 “The investment in infrastructure by the NPP government over the last three years has been massive.
 I dare say our investment in infrastructure, our infrastructure record, is second to none for any government in its first term under the Fourth Republic,” Dr Bawumia stated on Tuesday, August 18, 2020 during a virtual Government Townhall Meeting and Results Fair showcasing the NPP's infrastructure record, held in Accra.